Joseph Verbis Lafleur: Cause of beatification

-On September 5, 2020, the Roman Catholic Diocese of Lafayette in Louisiana, led by Bishop John Douglas Deshotel, officially opened the cause for his beatification.
+On September 5, 2020, the Diocese of Lafayette, led by Bishop John Douglas Deshotel, officially opened the cause for his beatification.
 He is the third candidate for canonization from the Lafayette Diocese, following Auguste Nonco Pelafigue (1888–1977), a layman, and Charlene Richard (1947–1959), a young girl.
 Pelafigue and Richard's case for sainthood was opened on January the same year.

-On June 16, 2021, Archbishop Broglio voiced his support in the cause for the canonization of Father Joseph Verbis Lafleur, saying he hopes it "meets with rapid success!"
+On June 16, 2021, Archbishop Timothy P. Broglio, head of the Archdiocese for the Military Services, USA, voiced his support in the cause for the canonization of Father Joseph Verbis Lafleur, saying he hopes it "meets with rapid success!"